Gurban Mammadov: Politics

 Gurban Mammadov established AzerFreedom TV, an online television and media group headquartered in the United Kingdom, in 2011.
 Although he founded the group earlier, he has been actively managing it since May 2018.
 Mammadov maintains a strong presence on nine various social media platforms and has considerably influenced the political landscape in Azerbaijan.

 In early September 2020, the demolition of a building located at 4-6 Murtuza Nagiyev Street in the Narimanov District of Baku was initiated.

 The building consisted of two ground-floor offices and three flats above, one of which belonged to Mr. Gurban Mammadov and the others to his daughters, Gunel Mammadova and Turan Hagverdiyeva.
 The demolition was carried out by unidentified individuals who arrived at the site with around 30 local authority workers.
 None of the individuals provided identification, and they were accompanied by official police officers who did not offer any information about their orders.
 To date, local authorities have not produced a court order authorizing the demolition.
 During this act of destruction and looting, all items within the building were brutally damaged, and five children under the age of 10 were present in the apartments at the time of the incident.

 Numerous video recordings on YouTube and Facebook provide clear documentation of the extensive damage inflicted during the demolition.

 On September 8, 2020, the Prosecutor General's Office of the Republic of Azerbaijan issued a decision to declare Gurban Mammadov internationally wanted, forwarding the order to the Ministry of Internal Affairs, the State Security Service, and Interpol for enforcement.
 If apprehended by Azerbaijani law enforcement agencies, Mammadov could face a prison sentence of up to eight years.

+On 12 July 2022, lawyer and politician Gurban Mammadov, who resides in the United Kingdom, filed lawsuits against several Azerbaijani media outlets including ARB TV, REAL TV, ATV, qafqazinfo.az and the Turan Information Agency.
+The lawsuits related to reports broadcast and published in 2020 concerning alleged connections between Mammadov and government officials as well as claims regarding property acquisitions.
+Mammadov stated that the publications damaged his honour, dignity and business reputation and requested retractions and public apologies from the outlets.

 On March 30, 2021, the US State Department published its "2020 Country Reports on Human Rights Practices: Azerbaijan" report.
 In the section titled "POLITICALLY MOTIVATED REPRISAL AGAINST INDIVIDUALS LOCATED OUTSIDE THE COUNTRY," Mr. Gurban Mammadov's name is highlighted as one of the primary individuals targeted by Azerbaijani authorities.
 The report suggests that false criminal cases have been created against him in an effort "to detain foreign residents who are political activists."